 During a two-day intensive workshop Anja Kirschner will introduce approaches to screenwriting outside of conventional formats and discuss how to tailor them for your own moving image projects.

-The focus will be on expanded narrative structures, adaptation and appropriation, using examples from her own work and that of other artist, directors and writers like Yvonne Rainer, Emily Wardill, Pier Paolo Pasolini, Alain Robbe-Grillet und Kathy Acker.
+The focus will be on expanded narrative structures, adaptation and appropriation, using examples from her own work and that of other artists, directors and writers like Yvonne Rainer, Emily Wardill, Pier Paolo Pasolini, Alain Robbe-Grillet und Kathy Acker.

-This practical and theoretical workshop is designed for artists working in the moving image and experimental filmmakers who want to develop screenwriting as an integral part of their practice.
+The practical and theoretical workshop is designed for artists working in the moving image and experimental filmmakers who want to develop screenwriting as an integral part of their practice.